 Nearly all of our tours are also accompanied by a trained tour manager who unobtrusively attends to administrative matters.

-Rooted in knowledge of the destination and of the subject matter of the tour, the outcome of assiduous research and reconnaissance, and underpinned by twenty-seven years of thought and experience, our itineraries are second to none.
+Rooted in knowledge of the destination and of the subject matter of the tour, the outcome of assiduous research and reconnaissance, and underpinned by many years of thought and experience, our itineraries are second to none.

 They are original and imaginative, well-paced and carefully balanced.
 Meticulous attention to practical matters ensures a smooth-running as well as an enriching experience.